Alfred Moore Waddell: "Race riot"

 Despite vowing to "choke the Cape Fear River with carcasses," and the fact that some members of the white mob posed for a photograph in front of the charred remnants of "The Daily Record," Waddell painted himself in the article as a reluctant non-violent leader – or accidental hero – "called upon" to lead under "intolerable conditions."
 He painted the white mob not as murderous lawbreakers, but as peaceful, law-abiding citizens who simply wanted to restore law and order.
 He also portrayed any violence committed by whites as either being accidental or executed in self-defense, effectively laying blame on both sides:

 Waddell's account, and his effective label of "race riot," ignored the fact that the overthrow was a carefully planned conspiracy, turned the coup into an event that "spontaneously happened," helped usher in the Solid South, and set the precedent for the application of the term "race riot," that is still used today.
 He defined the historical narrative of the coup.

 Death

 Waddell died in Wilmington in 1912.
+Newspapers reported that he suffered an "attack of angina pectoris" or a heart attack.
+His funeral was held in Saint James' episcopal Church in Wilmington.
+He is buried in Oakdale cemetery, Wilmington.